dxiai/r-notebook/README.md

 If you run into authentication problems, do these two steps:

 Logout the `github` account.
-Normally this is not necessary, because no one should not log into GitHubs container registry, directly.
+Normally this is not necessary, because nobody should log into GitHubs container registry, directly.

 ```
 docker logout ghcr.io